FastEndpoints/FastEndpoints/Src/Documentation/wiki/Configuration-Settings.md

 });
 ```

-## customizing de-serialization of request dtos
+## customizing de-serialization of json
-if you'd like to take control of how request dtos are deserialized, simply provide a function like the following. the function is supplied with the incoming http request object, the type of the dto and a cancellation token. deserialize the object how ever you want and return it from the function. do note that this function will be used to deserialize all incoming requests. it is currently not possible to specify a deserialization function per endpoint.
+if you'd like to take control of how request bodies are deserialized, simply provide a function like the following. the function is supplied with the incoming http request object, the type of the dto to be created and a cancellation token. deserialize the object how ever you want and return it from the function. do note that this function will be used to deserialize all incoming requests with a json body. it is currently not possible to specify a deserialization function per endpoint.
 ```csharp
 config.RequestDeserializer = async (req, tDto, ct) =>
 {